zzachw/llemr/README.md

 </div>

 The **MIMIC-Instr** dataset will be hosted on [PhysioNet](https://physionet.org/) once the preparation and review process is complete.

+A sample dataset generated from the [MIMIC-IV Demo](https://physionet.org/content/mimic-iv-demo/2.2/) database is available in the `sample_data` directory.

 For early access to the full dataset, please reach out to Zhenbang Wu (zw12@illinois.edu) with your Physionet credentials.